hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Continue with Kramer et al. (2014)

 ### Study design
-- Why are two (separate) control condistions needed?
+- Why are two (separate) control conditions needed?
 Because the percentage (46.8%) of posts containing at least one positive word is much larger than that (22.4%) of posts containing at least one negative word.
 Suppose that for a person, 10% of his **positive** News Feed is omitted, and there is only **one** control group, what should be the corresponding percentage of a person's **random** News Feed being omitted in this control group?
 I don't know.
 Why?
 For example, if there are three people in experiment A (positivity reduction group), and their content reduction rate is 12%, 13%, and 14% respectively.
 Accordingly, we assume that the content reduction rate in the control group should be 12% times 46.8%, 13% times 46.8%, and 14% times 46.8%.  **No**.
 Why?
 Because there is also experiment B, whose content reduction rate might be different that that of experiment A. **Therefore, each experiment needs a separate control condition**.

 ### Hypotheses
 - H1: If emotions are contagious via pure exposure to verbal expressions, then compared to their control group, Group A will be less positive, reflected by posting fewer positive content than before) and Group B will be less negative, reflected by posting fewer negative content than before).